f5devcentral/f5-automation-labs/docs/class2/module4/lab2.rst

    |image116|

 #.
-Follow steps 2 & 3 of the last module creating 2 new Jenkins jobs, one for each desired user state.
+Repeat steps 2 & 3 of the last module, creating 2 new Jenkins jobs, one for each desired node state.

+#.
+Create and Execute ``module_4_jenkinsfile_3`` for a down node

    **Pipeline Job Name:** ``module_4_jenkinsfile_3``